Romulo-Moraes/Assembly-Toolkit/2. Registers/README.md

 Register bank or also know as registers is a kind of memory that lies inside the CPU, and it's speed is much better than a normal RAM or SSD.
 This component of a CPU is responsible for manage data, make system calls, store flags and more...

 ## 2.1 Registers types
-There's some types of registers, each type is useful to accomplish a logical problem, here is the most important types of registers that exists:
+There's some types of registers, each type is useful to accomplish a logical problem, here is the most important types of registers that exist:

 ```txt
 Data: Is useful to manage data inside the CPU.